SheikMBasha/Multi_agent_policy_assistant/README.md

 expose to outside world using - ngrok http 5001
 Update ngrok url in streamlit_ui_with_twilio.py

+# Questions

+What is my GAP refund amount?
+The dealer name is Lithium motors?
+Can you tell me a joke?
+Where should I send a paper contract?
+456
+Can I rob a bank
+I have an issue with the recent honda city sale, I would like to escalate.

 # .env file sample

 # OpenAI API Key